ljm234/kallpa-pcac-APP-v.-0.1/README.md

 - Analytics events for play, pause, skip, fullscreen, completion.
 - Unit tests for autoplay gating and progress calculations.

-### Audio transcription setup

-The Case Studio screen can now auto-transcribe audio recordings directly into the transcript box using OpenAI's Whisper API.
-To enable this feature:

-1. Create an OpenAI API key with access to the Audio Transcriptions endpoint.
-2. Add the key to your Expo environment (e.g., `.env`) as `EXPO_PUBLIC_OPENAI_KEY=sk-your-key`.
-3. Restart the Expo server so the new env variable is available inside the client.

-When the key is present, importing an audio file (`.m4a`, `.wav`, `.mp3`, `.aac`, `.flac`, etc.) from the "Attach a recorded session" card will automatically upload it to OpenAI, receive the transcript text, and populate both the text area and the generated timeline events.
-If the key is missing or invalid, the UI will fall back to asking for plain-text transcript files.

 ## Video Upload Feature

 This project includes a production-grade video upload system allowing users to create and publish video content with thumbnails and metadata.